 All the bikes are insured fully comprehensive.
 However –and this bit’s important – if someone hits you, or even if you crash your bike and nobody else is involved, you must get a police report.
 Any sort of scribbling from the police will do, just to say what happened.
 Even if it says ‘Timmy hit a rock and broke the bike’.
 That way the company can claim on their insurance and you don’t get charged.

-What bikes can I rent?
+What bikes can I rent in Kyrgyzstan?

 For an XT660E you’re looking at between £60-£70 a day.
 With any company, the longer you rent, the more the price comes down.
 Consider the time of year you rent as well, peak season means less flexibility in price, rental duration and negotiations.